ibm-cloud-architecture/terraform-openshift4-vmware/README.md

 # OpenShift 4.6 UPI Deployment with Static IPs

-**Unfornately, the new capability of OpenShift 4.6 to pass Static IP's thru the ignition string don't currently work in the VCD environment because the ignition strings depend on VMWare vm_advanced_config parameters, which aren't available in VCD.
+**Unfortunately, the new capability of OpenShift 4.6 to pass Static IP's thru the ignition string `(guestinfo.afterburn.initrd.network-kargs="ip=<ip>::<gateway>:<netmask>:<hostname>:<iface>:none nameserver=srv1 [nameserver=srv2 [nameserver=srv3 [...]]]")` don't currently work in the VCD environment because the ignition strings depend on VMWare vm_advanced_config parameters, which aren't available in VCD.
 A bugzilla has been opened ([Bugzilla ID 1913791](https://bugzilla.redhat.com/show_bug.cgi?id=1913791)) but its really a VCD issue.
 To get around this issue, the best approach is to come up with a scheme for DHCP reservations for the OpenShift servers based on MAC address.
-There is now a DHCP Server that runs on the LoadBalancer VM. **This means you can't use DHCP in the Edge Gateway so you must make sure this is disabled.**
+There is now a DHCP Server that runs on the LoadBalancer VM.
+This means you can't use DHCP in the Edge Gateway for the subnet you are using.
+If you start DHCP services in the Edge Gateway, make sure you don't include this subnet.**

+**The Loadbalancer VM will be automatically started at install time to ensure that DHCP and DNS are ready when the other machines are started.**

 The benefits of this code vs. the VCD Toolkit are:
   - vcd toolkit doesn't update LB haproxy.cfg file properly if you change the number of nodes.
 You have to manually update.